notaryproject/notaryproject.dev/content/en/docs/faq.md

 **Q: What is the difference between Notation and Notary?**

-**A:** [Notary](https://github.com/notaryproject/notary) and [Notation](https://github.com/notaryproject/notation) are both subprojects of Notary Project and offer capabilities for signing container images.
+**A:** [Notation](https://github.com/notaryproject/notation) and [Notary](https://github.com/notaryproject/notary) are both subprojects of Notary Project and offer capabilities for signing container images.
 Notary is based on [The Update Framework](https://theupdateframework.com) (TUF) and does not implement any of the Notary Project specifications while Notation implements the new [Notary Project signing specification and workflows](https://github.com/notaryproject/specifications/).
 While Notary has a server and client components, Notation has a CLI and libraries and leverages existing key management infrastructure and [OCI-compliant](https://opencontainers.org/) registries.
-An example of a notary implementation is Docker Content Trust (DCT).
+An example of a `notary` implementation is Docker Content Trust (DCT).
 In addition to signing artifacts, Notation handles artifact verification, signature portability, and integration with third-party key/certificate management solutions via a plugin model.

 **Q: I've heard the term "Notary v2".
 What does this mean?**